remult/remult/docs/tutorials/react/auth.md

 In this tutorial, we'll use a [JWT Bearer token](https://jwt.io) authentication.
 JSON web tokens will be issued by the API server upon a successful simplistic sign-in (based on username without password) and sent in all subsequent API requests using an [Authorization HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).

 ## Tasks CRUD Requires Sign-in
-This rule is implemented within the `Task` `@Entity` decorator, by modifying the `allowApiCrud` property from a `true` value to an arrow function that accepts a `Remult` object and returns the result of the Remult's `authenticated` method.
+This rule is implemented within the `Task` `@Entity` decorator, by modifying the value of the `allowApiCrud` property.
+This property can be set to a function that accepts a `Remult` argument and returns a `boolean` value.
+Let's use the `Allow.authenticated` function from Remult.

 *src/shared/Task.ts*
 ```ts{2}